 - The school has developed a Commitment Statement to Child Safety.
 This Commitment Statement was given to all families and staff members to read and sign. - The school has a Code of Conduct set in place which has a specific focus on safeguarding children and young people at Holy Eucharist Catholic Primary School against sexual, physical, psychological and emotional abuse or neglect.
 It is intended to complement other professional and/or occupational codes and legislation.
-This Code of Conduct has been issued and signed by all staff (teaching and non-teaching), clergy, casual relief staff, volunteers, and contractors engaged by the school.
+This Code of Conduct has been issued and signed by all staff (teaching and non-teaching), clergy, casual relief staff, volunteers, and contractors engaged by the school. - The school has developed a 'Child Safety Risk Management Register' which is continually updated and monitored to prevent incidents from occurring.

 - Staff ensured that the policies comply with the seven new standards and three principles that underpin the Ministerial Order. - A summary of the School's Commitment Statement was added to all policies.
 Evidence of our Commitment to Child Safety in relation to each policy had also been included. - Our Commitment Statement to Child Safety, Code of Conduct, and updated policies are accessible on our website. - The school celebrated 'Child Safety Week'.
-Each grade level across the school focused on an area related to Child Safety. - The Alannah and Madeleine Foundation facilitated eSmart Workshops at our school for Grade 3 6 students, parents and all staff. - Staff attended Professional Learning regarding Ministerial Order 870 and the 7 standards and three principles that underpin the Ministerial Order. - The community received regular updates regarding the Child Safety through our weekly newsletter and website. - Volunteers and Contractors are now interviewed and Working with Children Checks were photocopied and kept by the school. - New Guidelines were in place in relation to the employment of Staff in Catholic Schools - All staff members were required to submit a photocopy of their VIT registration as well as their driver's licence. - Posters regarding child safety and our commitment statement are displayed around the school.
+Each grade level across the school focused on an area related to Child Safety. - The Alannah and Madeleine Foundation facilitated eSmart Workshops at our school for Grade 3 6 students, parents and all staff. - Staff attended Professional Learning regarding Ministerial Order 870 and the seven standards and three principles that underpin the Ministerial Order. - The community received regular updates regarding the Child Safety through our weekly newsletter and website. - Volunteers and Contractors are now interviewed and Working with Children Checks were photocopied and kept by the school. - New Guidelines were in place in relation to the employment of Staff in Catholic Schools. - All staff members were required to submit a photocopy of their VIT registration as well as their driver's licence. - Posters regarding child safety and our commitment statement are displayed around the school.